chrisdavenport/service/README.md

 ```
 ## Advanced topics

-### Firing another command or query from within a command or query handler.
+### Firing another command or query from within a command or query handler

 Sometimes it is useful to fire off a query from within a command or query handler.
 This is made possible by the fact that the container, which contains a reference to